Kyle Pitts Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 - Pitts has been the target of 75 of his team's 392 passing attempts this season, or 19.1% of the target share.

-- With nine targets in the red zone this season, Pitts has been on the receiving end of 18.8% of his team's 48 red zone pass attempts.
+- Pitts (nine red zone targets) has been the recipient of 18.8% of his team's 48 red zone pass attempts.

-- The Falcons, who rank 27th in the NFL in points scored, have dropped back to pass 60.2% of the time while opting for the ground attack 39.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pitts' matchup with the Buccaneers.